liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/advanced.md

 Sometimes a function may need to know the name of the currently running test.
-For example, you may be using the `SetUp()` method of your test fixture to set the golden file name based on which test is running.
+For example, you may be using the `SetUp()` method of your test fixture to set the golden m_files name based on which test is running.
 The `::testing::TestInfo` class has this information:

 ```c++